Dr. Steve Chien

 Nominated by then-Ranking Member and Current Chairman Adam Schiff (D-CA), House Permanent Select Committee on Intelligence

 DR. STEVE CHIEN

 Dr. Chien has presented invited seminars on planning, scheduling, and resource allocation as well as on spcacecraft autonomy and autonomous systems.
-H has authored numerous publications. in these areas, and serves as a consultant to several multinational corporations in these areas.
+He has authored numerous publications. in these areas, and serves as a consultant to several multinational corporations in these areas diplomarbeit schreiben lassen.
 His current research interests lie in the areas of: planning and scheduling, machine learning, operations research, and decision theory.